Frequently Asked Questions

 6. Will I actually be enrolled simultaneously as a PharmD professional and PhD graduate student?

 No. At UCSF, you may be enrolled in only one academic program at a time.
-As a result, PharmD to PhD career path students will not be officially enrolled as PhD students until the PharmD is completed.
+As a result, PharmD-PhD dual degree students will not be officially enrolled as PhD students until the PharmD is completed.

-7. How much time will I save with the PharmD to PhD career path?
+7. How much time will I save with the UCSF PharmD-PhD?

 Unlike the PharmD component with its fixed curriculum, the PhD is a research degree, so it is impossible to put a firm timetable on the duration of the program.

 Typically, PhD students require five to six years to complete the requirements for the degree.
-However, the efficiencies built into the PharmD to PhD career path may shorten the time required for the PhD to approximately four years.
+However, the efficiencies built into the UCSF PharmD-PhD dual degree may shorten the time required for the PhD to approximately four years.
+It is expected that students will take their qualifying exam and will be advanced to PhD candidacy within 12 to 24 months of completing the PharmD degree.

 At least one core course and several elective courses in the PhD program may be taken during the Extended Discovery Project in the PharmD program.
 Since course credit may be applied to only one degree program, your grades and credit for these courses will not appear on your transcript until enrolled in the graduate program.
 Importantly, research started in the Extended Discovery Project of the PharmD program may be part of the PhD thesis, potentially shortening research time.

-If the degrees are taken separately, the time for both degrees would be approximately eight years; the PharmD to PhD career path will take a minimum of seven years for both degrees.
+If the degrees are taken separately, the time for both degrees would be approximately eight years; the UCSF PharmD-PhD will take a minimum of seven years for both degrees.

 8. What degrees are ultimately conferred?